logzio/logz-docs/_source/user-guide/cloud-siem/manage-security-events.md

 To edit a rule for an event:

-1. Select the three dots menu on the right side of an event that you need to edit.
+1. Select the three dots menu on the right side of an event that you need to edit and then select **Edit**.
 It will open the editor for the event rules.

    ![Notification](https://dytvr9ot2sszz.cloudfront.net/logz-docs/siem-quick-start/event_management-3.png)